Numic languages: Classification

 Bands of eastern Shoshoni split off from the main Shoshoni body in the very late 17th or very early 18th century and moved southeastward onto the Great Plains.
 Changes in their Shoshoni dialect eventually produced Comanche.
-The Comanche language and the Shoshoni language are quite similar although certain low-level consonant changes in Comanche have inhibited mutual intelligibility.
+The Comanche language and the Shoshoni language are quite similar, although certain low-level consonant changes in Comanche have inhibited mutual intelligibility.

-Recent lexical and grammatical diffusion studies in Western Numic have shown that while there are clear linguistic changes that separate Northern Paiute as a distinct linguistic variety, there are no unique linguistic changes that mark Mono as a distinct linguistic variety.
+Recent lexical and grammatical diffusion studies in Western Numic have shown that while there are clear linguistic changes that separate Northern Paiute as a distinct variety, there are no unique linguistic changes that mark Mono as a distinct variety.

 Major sound changes

 The sound system of Numic is set forth in the following tables.

 Vowels

 Proto-Numic had an inventory of five vowels.